LlamaEdge/LlamaEdge/api-server/README.md

 ### `/v1/completions` endpoint

 To obtain the completion for a single prompt, use the `/v1/completions` API.
+To use this endpoint, user `chat` or `max` subcommands to start the API server.

 <details> <summary> Example </summary>